anduvanenko/AbbyWeatherApp/README.md

 # AbbyWeatherApp
 Weather website

+MAIN UPDATE:
+finished out the project.
+added "nice" days to finish it off in a branch called niceDaysPulled fixed up the layout a bit more
+I still want to add a better layout for the project but functionality of it is completed

 UPDATE:
 Created branch JSONChanges (have github linked up with sourcetree to visually see changes/branches better) I updated all of the c# code that I didn't need for now for json parsing. commented it out, will clean up.